Ashrithhn/glad-cell-firebase-apk/README.md

     CREATE TABLE IF NOT EXISTS public.site_configuration ( id text PRIMARY KEY, -- e.g., 'mainSettings' settings_data jsonb NOT NULL,
-        last_updated_at timestamptz DEFAULT now() NOT NULL
+        last_updated_at timestamptz DEFAULT now() NOT NULL -- Renamed from updated_at );
-    );
     -- Trigger for site_configuration last_updated_at
+    -- Note: We can't directly use trigger_set_timestamp() for 'last_updated_at'
+    -- if the function is hardcoded to 'NEW.updated_at'.
+    -- For simplicity, either rename the column in the trigger or in the table, -- or create a specific trigger for this table if the column name must differ.
+    -- Let's assume for now you rename the column in the table to 'updated_at' to reuse the trigger.
+    -- If you keep 'last_updated_at', create a new trigger:
+    /*
+    CREATE OR REPLACE FUNCTION trigger_set_last_updated_at()
+    RETURNS TRIGGER AS $$
+    BEGIN
+      NEW.last_updated_at = NOW();
+      RETURN NEW;
+    END;
+    $$ LANGUAGE plpgsql;

-    CREATE TRIGGER set_site_configuration_updated_at
+    CREATE TRIGGER set_site_configuration_last_updated_at
     BEFORE UPDATE ON public.site_configuration
     FOR EACH ROW
-    EXECUTE FUNCTION trigger_set_timestamp(); -- Reusing the same trigger function
+    EXECUTE FUNCTION trigger_set_last_updated_at();

-    -- Note: After creating tables, you might need to set up Supabase Storage buckets:
-    -- 'event-images' (for event posters)
-    -- 'profile-pictures' (for user avatars)
-    -- 'homepage-images' (for homepage slider/section images)
-    -- Ensure appropriate RLS policies and public access settings for these buckets.
-    -- For example, 'profile-pictures' might need to be public for avatars to display easily.
+    */
+    -- OR, to reuse the generic trigger (assuming you rename the column in the table later if needed) -- If you keep "last_updated_at" and don't want another trigger, you'll have to update it manually in your service code.
+    -- For now, we'll assume you manage `last_updated_at` in the service layer or modify the trigger/column.
+    -- The provided service code for settings already manually sets `last_updated_at`.
     ```

 4.  **Set Up Supabase Storage Buckets:**